-Back to Blog 3 Underrated Metrics Your Recruitment Agency Should Be Tracking by Bob McHugh on January 16th, 2018 Every recruitment agency has a veritable treasure trove of valuable information with the power to transform its business—recruitment data.
+Back to Blog 3 Underrated Metrics Your Recruitment Agency Should Be Tracking by Bob McHugh on January 10th, 2018 Every recruitment agency has a veritable treasure trove of valuable information with the power to transform its business—recruitment data.
 But for a variety of reasons—competing priorities, a lack of reporting capabilities, or the reporting intimidation factor—many agencies don’t harness this data.
 Specifically, many useful and valuable metrics go completely unreported.
 What do recruitment agencies track?
 Gross margin and customer satisfaction—recruitment pros rank these two metrics as the most important indicators of business health and performance, respectively.
 But there’s a lot of other great metrics that can be important indicators of your business’ performance, profitability, and future.
 Here are three metrics you may not be tracking but should.
-Candidate Satisfaction If you read anything about the recruitment industry, you’ve probably read your fair share about the candidate experience.
+Candidate Satisfaction If you read anything about the recruitment industry (including this blog), you’ve probably read your fair share about the candidate experience.
 It feels like it’s all anyone can talk about, so surely recruitment agencies are measuring candidate satisfaction, right?
 After all, how can you accurately gauge the quality of your candidate experience if you’re not doing anything to measure it?
 As you have probably predicted by its inclusion on this blog, a large percentage of recruitment agencies are not measuring candidate satisfaction.
 A whopping 2 out of 5 recruitment pros say don’t measure it on a regular basis, according to a survey of over 1400 recruitment professionals.
 And that’s perhaps the reason for this disconnect.
 Ninety-three percent of recruitment professionals say the candidate experience they provide is good or excellent, while candidates often tell a very different story.
 For example, only 47 percent of candidates say they felt communication was consistent throughout their hiring process, according to a recent study by CareerBuilder.
 Candidate satisfaction isn’t just about measuring the results, however.
 You can use your data in your ATS/CRM to proactively make changes to your process and ensure a higher rate of satisfied candidates.
 Check out this blog for ways to use your data to support your candidate engagement goals.
 Time-to-Fill Time-to-fill (the number of days a job is available and unfilled) is a super useful metric for measuring the speed and efficiency of your recruiters.
 A poor time-to-fill rate could suggest potentially serious operational efficiencies that could be costing your agency money.
 Besides being an indicator of performance, time-to-fill is useful in other ways.
 It can help you set accurate expectations with a client when setting a time-frame for a placement.
 Clients cite poor communication as one of their biggest pet peeves, so providing them with an accurate placement prediction can go a long way into being transparent and reliable in the eyes of your clients.
 You may also want to use-time-to-fill to inform your budget planning and resource allocation.
 Yet despite its usefulness, recruitment professionals report little use of the metric.
 If you want a leg up on the competition, start tracking it now!
 Ratios This last one is a cheat: recruitment ratios refer not to a single metric, but a whole category of metrics.
 Ratios are a way of tracking two data sets in relation to one another.
 For example, the ratio of interviews to placements.
 This is critical for recruitment agencies because a candidate placement is the result of a long chain of actions.
 If any link in the chain is weak, it severely impacts the result.
 Ratios allow you to analyse every stage of the process to determine any potential inefficiencies.
 The five metrics below all represent a fundamental stage in an eventual candidate placement.
 Track the relationship between each of the metrics to discover if there’s an unusual drop-off between any two stages.
 Client Submission Count Internal Submission Count Job Count Interview Count Placement Count Start building smarter reports that will take your agency to the next level!
 Check out the new ebook, From Reporting Zero to Recruitment Hero: How to Build Reports to Better Run Your Business, for an in-depth exploration of these three reporting questions and the ways they can inform a better reporting strategy.